Reformed fundamentalism: Bible translation and usage

 Some discussion surrounding the dominant usage of an English translation exists, but primarily concerns the New Testament.
 However, despite the commonalities of the "ben Hayyim-Bombergiana" and modern Biblia Hebraica editions, some slight differences are observed in the body text.
-These differences are due to a modern preference, since Kittel and Kahle, for the Leningrad Codex (and Aleppo Codex) rather than the text of Jacob ben Chayyim, and the utilisation of the Septuagint (ancient Greek translation of the Old Testament), Dead Sea Scrolls and other ancient translations of the Old Testament (e.g. Samaritan Pentateuch, Targum, Vulgate, Peshitta).
-Conjectural emendation of the Masoretic text (e.g. NRSV; Prov.
-26.23) according to ancient Old Testament translations has not been affirmed, nor words created with no manuscript/version/commentary support at all.
-Conjectural emendations are commonly found in the writings of critical scholars.
+These differences are due to a modern preference, since Kittel and Kahle, for the Leningrad Codex (and Aleppo Codex) rather than the text of Jacob ben Chayyim, and the use of the Septuagint (ancient Greek translation of the Old Testament), Dead Sea Scrolls and other ancient translations of the Old Testament (e.g. Samaritan Pentateuch, Targum, Vulgate, Peshitta).
+Conjectural emendations of the Masoretic text in modern versions (e.g. NRSV, NIV; Prov.
+26.23) are not admitted due to complete absence of manuscript support.
+Likewise, employment of ancient Old Testament versions beyond commentary, is not affirmed.
+The validity of the critical method of conjectural emendation is challenged.
 The Bomberg-Chayyim edition has been one of the most used and printed Masoretic texts in the world, along with the formatted and styled reproduced edition of Max Letteris.
 In 1972, a reprint of Bomberg's 1525 Venice edition (with an introduction by Moshe Goshen-Gottstein) was published in Jerusalem by Makor Publishing, and the Trinitarian Bible Society print the Ginsburg edition, the ben Hayyim-Bombergiana furnished with a comprehensive Masorah (notes on the Masoretic Text by the Masoretes).
-Ginsburg did not alter the text of ben Chayyim's 2nd edition but agreed that 1 Joshua 21.36-37 were likely authentic, omitted due to a scribal error: these verses were in the First Rabbinic Bible, and now also in recent editions of the Hebrew Bible.
+Ginsburg did not alter the text of ben Chayyim's 2nd edition but agreed that 1 Joshua 21.36-37 were likely authentic, omitted due to a scribal error.
+These verses were in the First Rabbinic Bible, and now also in recent editions of the Hebrew Bible.
 Chayyim's 2nd (Great) Rabbinic Bible lost primacy as a standard among mainstream critical scholars in the twentieth century, but has endured in fundamentalist denominations and independent evangelical churches with teaching institutions and academic facilities.

 The discussion over vernacular translation also concerns the method of translation.
 Formal equivalence has long been considered superior to dynamic (functional) equivalence and optimal equivalence.